TheVinh-Ha-1710/Credit-Card-Transaction-Report/README.md

 The tech stack was chosen for its reliability and scalability.
 Python (Pandas, NumPy) is well-suited for data manipulation and transformation.
 PostgreSQL offers a powerful, open-source database solution that ensures structured data management and fast querying, while Docker ensures ease of deployment across different environments.
 Power BI was selected for its interactive, user-friendly dashboards, enabling clear, actionable insights.
 This combination provides a strong foundation for sustainable data pipeline development and visualization.

-## 📁 Datasets Summary
+## 📁 Dataset Summary

+Since banking and financial transaction data is not publicly available due to privacy and security reasons, this project uses simulated data to analyze credit card transactions.
+The dataset is designed to reflect realistic spending patterns, customer demographics, and transaction behaviors.
+This simulation ensures that the insights and analysis remain relevant for business decision-making while maintaining data privacy and compliance.

-This project utilizes transaction and customer data from 2023:
+The dataset contains transaction and customer data of a bank in 2023:

 1️ **credit_card.csv** – Transaction records for the entire year.